microsoft/seismic-deeplearning/README.md

 #### Reproduce benchmarks
 In order to reproduce the benchmarks, you will need to navigate to the [experiments](experiments) folder.
 In there, each of the experiments are split into different folders.
-To run the Netherlands F3 experiment navigate to the [dutchf3_patch/local](experiments/interpretation/dutchf3_patch/local) folder.
-In there is a training script [([train.sh](experiments/interpretation/dutchf3_patch/local/train.sh)) which will run the training for any configuration you pass in.
-Once you have run the training you will need to run the [test.sh](experiments/interpretation/dutchf3_patch/local/test.sh) script.
+To run the Dutch F3 experiment navigate to the [dutchf3_patch](experiments/interpretation/dutchf3_patch/) folder.
+In there is a training script [train.sh](experiments/interpretation/dutchf3_patch/train.sh) which will run the training for any configuration you pass in.
+If your machine has multiple GPUs, you can run distributed training using the distributed training script [train_distributed.sh](experiments/interpretation/dutchf3_patch/train_distributed.sh).
+Once you have run the training you will need to run the [test.sh](experiments/interpretation/dutchf3_patch/test.sh) script.
 Make sure you specify the path to the best performing model from your training run, either by passing it in as an argument or altering the YACS config file.

 ## Contributing